How to become a franchisee: Steps, questions and tips

 Can I speak to other franchisees?

 The franchisor should introduce you to existing franchisees.
 Ask for franchisees who are in similar locations to yours.
-You’ll want to speak with those people before becoming a franchisee yourself.
-Don’t feel obliged to accept the first list of contacts they give you, if you don’t think those franchisees are in a relatable situation.
+You'll want to speak with those people before becoming a franchisee yourself.
+Ask for more contacts if the first list of franchisees doesn’t match your situation.

 Do you provide proven business systems?